|View source on GitHub|

 parameter, which is the device's factory-assigned IEEE EUI-64.

 On the device serving as the Joiner, get the EUI-64:

 Use that value instead of the * wildcard in the

 commissioner joiner add 2f57d222545271f1 J01NMEDone

 Start the Joiner role

-On the device serving as the Joiner, enable the Joiner role with the same Joiner Credential specified on the Commissioner:
+On the device serving as the Joiner, perform a factory reset, then enable the Joiner role with the same Joiner Credential specified on the Commissioner:

 Wait a few seconds for confirmation:

 The Joiner device has successfully authenticated itself with the Commissioner and received Thread Network credentials.